Biostrap EVO Review, Gen 2 vs Whoop (2022 Versions)

 Biostrap Vs Whoop

 WHOOP’s default strap was not universally liked but I got and used the HYDRO strap which I thought was pretty cool.
-The clasp mechanism of WHOOP was quite secure but after my review, I did read reports of other users not liking it.
+The clasp mechanism of WHOOP was quite secure but after my review, I did read reports of other users breaking it.
 Either way, I still prefer the slightly larger, flatter WHOOP form factor and better-secured clasp mechanism to that of Biostrap.

 But that’s the point where I start to digress away from WHOOP and to prefer the features found in my Biostrap EVO review unit.

-I love Biostrap’s wealth of insights and features around the basic train & sleep stuff….meditation, deep sleep analysis, physiology data sharing.
+I love Biostrap’s wealth of insights and features around the basic train & sleep stuff….meditation, deep sleep analysis, and physiology data sharing.

 For some athletes, Biostrap has a distinct advantage over WHOOP in that it can get the CORRECT input data for activities from an external strap.
 I have to stress again how the accuracy of that part of the readiness/recovery jigsaw puzzle is important to then go on to infer the correct levels of strain/activity and subsequently the ‘correct’ recovery/readiness.